davidjbradshaw/iframe-resizer/README.md

 The first steps to investigate a problem is to make sure you are using the latest version and then enable the [log](#log) option, which outputs everything that happens to the [JavaScript Console](https://developers.google.com/chrome-developer-tools/docs/console#opening_the_console).
 This will enable you to see what both the iFrame and host page are up to and also see any JavaScript error messages.

-Solutions for the most common problems are outlined in this section and you can also ask questions on [StackOverflow](http://stackoverflow.com/questions/tagged/iframe-resizer) with the `iframe-resizer` tag.
+Solutions for the most common problems are outlined in this section.
+If you need futher help, then pleasr ask questions on [StackOverflow](http://stackoverflow.com/questions/tagged/iframe-resizer) with the `iframe-resizer` tag.

+Bug reports and pull requests are welcome on the [issue tracker](https://github.com/davidjbradshaw/iframe-resizer/issues).
+Please read the [contributing guidelines](https://github.com/davidjbradshaw/iframe-resizer/CONTRIBUTING.md) before openning a ticket, as this will ensure a faster resolution.

 ### IFrame not sizing correctly
 If a larger element of content is removed from the normal document flow, through the use of absolute positioning, it can prevent the browser working out the correct size of the page.
 In such cases you can change the [heightCalculationMethod](#heightcalculationmethod) to uses one of the other sizing methods, normally you will be best off selecting the **max** or **lowestElement** options to avoid cross browser differences.